Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Graphs on Surfaces

-Thomassen proved that every 4-connected plane graph $G$ is Hamiltonian, and hence is $C(n,0)$ where $n=|V(G)|$.
-However, for 3-connected plane graphs, the maximum cyclability is reduced to 5 and this bound is sharp in the sense that there exist 3-connected plane graphs which are not $C(6,0)$ \cite{PW, S}.
+Tutte \cite{T} proved that every 4-connected plane graph $G$ is Hamiltonian, and hence is $C(n,0)$ where $n=|V(G)|$.
+However, for 3-connected plane graphs, the maximum cyclability is only 5 and this bound is sharp in the sense that there exist 3-connected plane graphs which are not $C(6,0)$ \cite{PW, S}.
 The same fact holds true for 3-connected plane triangulations.
-There are infinitely many 3-connected plane triangulations which are not $C(6,0)$ and $C(4,1)$.
-For example, see the eleven-vertex graph shown in Figure~\ref{fig:triangulation}: there is no cycle through all five gray vertices and the vertex 5; and there is neither a cycle through vertices 1, 2, 3 and 4; but avoiding 5.
-Note that, the example in Figure~\ref{fig:triangulation} can be extended to infinitely many examples by repeatedly adding a new vertex in the exterior face and connecting it to the three vertices of the exterior triangle.
+There are infinitely many 3-connected plane triangulations which are not $C(6,0)$ and which are not $C(4,1)$.
+For example, in the eleven-vertex graph shown in Figure~\ref{fig:triangulation}, there is no cycle through vertices 1,2,\ldots, 6, and neither is there a cycle through vertices 1, 2, 3 and 4, which avoids 7.
+Note that the example in Figure~\ref{fig:triangulation} can be extended to infinitely many examples by repeatedly adding a new vertex in the exterior face and connecting it to the three vertices of the exterior triangle.

-On the other hand, a 3-connected plane graph is $C(3,1)$ as shown in the following theorem.

-\begin{thm} A plane graph is 3-connected if and only if it is $C(3,1)$. \end{thm} \begin{proof} Let $G$ be a plane graph.
-If $G$ is $C(3,1)$, then clearly it is 3-connected since a graph with a 2-cut $T$ does not have a cycle containing a vertex from each component of $G-T$ but avoiding a vertex in $T$.

-In the following, assume that $G$ is 3-connected.
-We need to show that $G$ is $C(3,1)$.
-Suppose to the contrary that $G$ has a vertex $z$ and three vertices $x_1, x_2$ and $x_3$ such that $G$ does not have a cycle through $x_1, x_2$ and $x_3$, but avoiding $z$.
-Since $G$ is 3-connected, $G-z$ is 2-connected.
-Hence, for any pair of vertices from $\{x_1,x_2,x_3\}$, say $x_1$ and $x_2$, $G-z$ has a cycle $C$ containing both $x_1$ and $x_2$.
-By the Jordan Curve Theorem, $C$ separates the plane into two connected components, which we will denote by $I(C)$ and $O(C)$.

-{\bf Claim.} {\sl Both the vertex $z$ and the third vertex $x_3$ belong to the same connected component either $I(C)$ or $O(C)$. }